karuppiah7890/easy-pdf-merge/README.md

 [PDF Merger](https://github.com/karuppiah7890/pdf-merger-app) is a cross platform Desktop App being developed using [Electron Framework](http://electron.atom.io) and [easy-pdf-merge module](https://www.npmjs.com/package/easy-pdf-merge).
 You can find the source code of the App [here](https://github.com/karuppiah7890/pdf-merger-app).

-## Coming Soon :
-  1. Module will check if source files exist and return appropriate error.
-  2. Merge PDFs showing the progess percentage - useful while there are lots of PDFs to be merged.
-But this feature would mean that - callback will be called more than once.
-But there will be status codes to ensure the end of calling callbacks.

 ## Reporting Issues and Feature Requests

 For reporting issues and for feature requests, go to the [github issues page of the module](https://github.com/karuppiah7890/easy-pdf-merge/issues)